swe7d/ghostwriter/README.md

 ### Firebase Auth
 Firebase is only used for authentication and creating tokens that allow access to the backend.
 Each backend endpoint is secured with a Firebase Auth token.

+### jsPDF
+jsPDF is a library that generates PDFs in javascript on the client-side.
+The library is used to create, format, and download the user's pdf of their book.

 ## Features Implemented
 * User can login
 * User can register